Membership Information

 Address: ______________________________________________________________

-City: _____________________________ State: ____________ ZIP Code: __________
+City: _____________________________ State: ____________ ZIP Code: __________ (see back)

-Telephone: Home _____________________ Work ___________________
+Telephone: Home _____________________ Cell ___________________

 E-mail: ______________________________________________________

-Driver's License No. (which State): ______________________ Date of Birth____________
+Driver's License No. (Which State): __________________________ Date of Birth____________

 Wife's name: (optional) __________________________________________

-What Black Powder Experience do you have? __________________________________
+What Black Powder Experience or craft do you have? __________________________________

 _____________________________________________________________________